'Meet the need': Rowan County Health Department looks to add to vaccination options - Salisbury Post

 Vaccine hesitancy may play a role in Rowan County’s vaccine surplus last week, Harris said.
 It’s also possible people weren’t aware it was their turn to receive a shot.

-Husser said it was notable that Elon’s poll found 93% of people who received the COVID-19 vaccine were happy with with decision.
+Husser said it was notable that Elon’s poll found 93% of people who received the COVID-19 vaccine were happy with the decision.
 Harris says people who get vaccinated are the best “ambassadors” for those who haven’t yet done so.

 “We will lean on our community to share their experiences, to encourage friends and family to get vaccinated,” she said.
 “I was the second at the Health Department to get vaccinated back in December.
 So, my parents watched me and they saw nothing crazy happened to me.”